luau-project/lua-xz/docs/README.md

 On Unix, the process to have `Lua`, `LuaRocks` and `liblzma` installed is quite straightforward, because most distributions make these tools and libraries available through a package manager to their users.
 On the other hand, on Windows, the concept of software distribution from a centralized repository provided by Microsoft is not a reality.

 Then, the main goal here is to guide Lua users to build `liblzma` and `lua-xz` on Windows.
 In the long run, the easiest way to manage Lua modules goes through the use of LuaRocks.
-However, due the fact that many Lua users on Windows struggle to setup LuaRocks correctly, we describe how to build `liblzma` and `lua-xz` out of LuaRocks.
+However, due the fact that many Lua users on Windows struggle to setup LuaRocks correctly, we also describe how to build `liblzma` and `lua-xz` out of LuaRocks.

 ## Setup liblzma and lua-xz on Windows

-In short, we provide two manners to build and install `liblzma` + `lua-xz`
+In short, we provide two manners to build and install `liblzma` + `lua-xz`.

 1. [To play nicely with LuaRocks](#to-play-nicely-with-luarocks)
 2. [Out of LuaRocks](#out-of-luarocks)